Splamy/TS3AudioBot/README.md

 * (un)subscribe to the Bob to hear music in any channel
 * (un)subscribe the Bob to certain channels
 * Playlist management for all users
+* Advanced permission configuration
-* *broken* | Basic plugin support
+* Extensive plugin support
+* Web API

 In progress:
+* Own web-interface
+* (Improved) Rights system
-* Web API
+* Multi-instance

 In planning:
-* Create multiple client instances automatically for different channels
-* (Improved) Rights system
-* Own web-interface
+*See issues*

 ## Bot Commands
 All in all, the bot is fully operable only via chat (and actually only via chat).